Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 14.03.2011

-The main role in calcium metabolism in the human body belongs to bone tissue...
+The main role in the metabolism of calcium in the human body belongs to bone tissue.
 In bones, calcium is represented by phosphates - Ca 3 (PO 4) 2 (85%), carbonates - CaCO 3 (10%), salts of organic acids - citric and lactic (about 5%).
-Outside of the skeleton, calcium is contained in the extracellular fluid and is practically absent in the cells.
+Outside the skeleton, calcium is found in the extracellular fluid and is practically absent in the cells.

 Therefore, let's talk about foods rich in calcium and fluoride.